mendhak/noodles/README.md

-## Instant Noodles for the office
+## Instant noodles for the office

-Instant Noodles ratings and reviews.
+Instant Noodles ratings and reviews, with filters.
 My focus is noodles which I can have with just hot water and no cooking.
 That is, in the office.

 Website is at: https://noodles.mendhak.com/